tictail/tide-fire/README.md

 ## How?
 Tide-fire exposes two functions:
-- `init`, has to be called before any actions are fireed.
+- `init`, has to be called before any actions are fired.
 You'd usually call this right after you have created your tide instance.
-- `fire`, the fireer.
-Used to invoke actions.
+- `fire`, used to fire actions.

 ### init